The State of Technology in Education 2019/20

 What's causing the most frustration?
 Workload, long hours, pupil behaviour, lack of support from SLT.

-And workload remains the most significant threat to retention
+And workload remains the most significant threat to teacher retention

 More than 30% of survey respondents believe staff retention is a challenge, and fewer than 4% of educators believe their schools are addressing the issue.

-And workload remains the most significant threat to retention
+And workload remains the most significant threat to teacher retention

 What’s more, over half of respondents (52%) agree workload or long hours are the biggest threat to retention.

-Given that staffing already takes the majority of a school budget, this scenario leads to high teacher/pupil ratios or even more budget required to spend on agency/temporary teachers.
+Given that staffing teacher recruitment already takes the majority of a school budget, this scenario leads to high teacher/pupil ratios or even more budget required to spend on agency/temporary teachers.

 After recent years of focus, training has fallen in the list of school's strategic priorities.
 But it remains more critical than ever (especially for edtech).
 Why?
 Teachers want more spent on training, but can't create more time to manage their overflowing workloads.